michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

 ## Part I - Data and Statistics

 The most important part of any visualization is the data.
-Data can refer to "big data", just a few data points, or anything in between (i.e., census data).
+Data can refer to "big data" (extremely large datasets), just a few hand curated data points, or anything in between (i.e., census data).
 Sometimes the raw data is not best to illustrate the story you want to tell.
 In those cases you want to transform it.

 Basic Data transformations